 Communicating Data Between Subdomain and Primary Domain

-If set up properly, very little information needs to be communicated between your primary domain and subdomain.
+If set up simply, very little information needs to be communicated between your primary domain and subdomain.

 - User registration happens on your subdomain

-- Purchases happen on your subdomain (or if using ThriveCart, they happen off-site entirely and get looped in.)
+- Purchases happen on your subdomain if you use a tool like SureCart and place the checkout form on the subdomain (or if using ThriveCart, they happen off-site entirely and get looped in.)

 - Members log in to your subdomain site